 Let $r,q \in (0, \infty)$ and $w, \delta$ be \textit{weights} on $(0,L)$, that is, measurable functions on $(0,L)$ that are positive a.e.~on $(0,L)$ and integrable near $0$.
 By integrable near $0$ we mean that $\int_0^t w(s) ds < \infty$ for every $t\in(0,L)$, and the same goes for $\delta$.
 The \textit{generalized Gamma space} $G\Gamma(r,q;w,\delta)$ is the collection of all functions $f \in \mathfrak{M}(\mathcal{R},\mu)$ such that

 where we used the notation

-We will use this convention throughout, for example $\Delta_1(t)$ will denote $\int_0^t \delta_1(s) ds$, $U(t)$ will denote $\int_0^t u(s) ds$, and so on.
+We will use this convention throughout; for example, $\Delta_1(t)$ will denote $\int_0^t \delta_1(s) ds$, $U(t)$ will denote $\int_0^t u(s) ds$, and so on.

-The roots of generalized Gamma spaces reach to the pivotal paper~\cite{Sa:90} by Sawyer, in which the spaces of type Gamma were first introduced in connection with duality questions for the so-called classical Lorentz spaces of type Lambda, which were introduced and studied by Lorentz in~\cite{Lor:51}, and with boundedness of classical operators on these spaces.
-Sawyer's results unleashed a tsunami of papers, and it is impossible to cite the whole lot of them.
-Let us just recall that important weak versions of the Gamma-type spaces were studied in the early 1990's, see e.g.~\cite{Car:93,Car:93a}.
+The roots of generalized Gamma spaces reach the pivotal paper~\cite{Sa:90} by Sawyer, in which the spaces of type Gamma were first introduced in connection with duality questions for the so-called classical Lorentz spaces of type Lambda, which had been introduced and studied earlier by Lorentz in~\cite{Lor:51}, and also in connection with action of classical integral operators of harmonic analysis on these spaces.
+Sawyer's results unleashed a tsunami of papers, and it would be impossible to cite the whole lot of them here.
+Let us just recall certain important cornerstones of the theory.
+First, various weak versions of the Gamma-type spaces were studied in the early 1990s, see e.g.~\cite{Car:93,Car:93a}.
 In~\cite{Fio:08}, a simpler form of spaces $G\Gamma(r,q;w,\delta)$ (involving the outer weight but not the inner) was introduced, see also~\cite{Fio:09}.
-It was pointed out that these spaces play a key role for boundedness of Sobolev-type functions (in this connection see also~\cite{Gog:14}), and they moreover constitute a natural environment for seeking solutions to certain variational inequalities.
-In~\cite{Fio:04} it was observed that their special cases are equivalent to the so-called \textit{small Lebesgue spaces}.
-These are associated to the well-known \textit{grand Lebesgue spaces}, introduced in~\cite{Iwa:92} in connection with pointwise behavior of Jacobians and with classical discoveries of M\"uller~\cite{Mul:90} and Ball~\cite{Bal:76}.
-Direct applications of the $G\Gamma$-spaces to the study of the existence, uniqueness and regularity of the so-called `very weak solutions' to Dirichlet and Neumann problems for the equation $-\Delta u = f$ in nonstandard function spaces can be found for example in~\cite{Rak:15}.
-The spaces $G\Gamma$ play an interesting role in the interpolation theory, as pointed out in~\cite{Ahm:20}.
-In~\cite{Gog:14}, K\"othe duals of simplified $G\Gamma$-spaces were studied and the question of when they are Banach algebras was rounded off there.
-Some more connections, applications, and historical notes can be found in the last cited paper, too.
+It did not go unnoticed that these spaces play a key role for the boundedness of Sobolev-type functions (in this connection see~\cite{Gog:14}), and, moreover, that they constitute a natural environment for seeking solutions to certain variation inequalities.